sferik/twitter-ruby/README.md

 The `Twitter::Status#expanded_urls` method has been removed.
 Use `Twitter::Status#urls` instead.

-Support for API proxies via `gateway` configuration has been removed.
-This still be implemented by inserting custom Faraday middleware.
+Support for API gateways via `gateway` configuration has been removed.
+This may still be implemented by inserting custom Faraday middleware.

 The `Twitter::Error::EnhanceYourCalm` class has been removed, since all Search API requests are made via api.twitter.com, which does not return HTTP 420.
 When